 At Which?, we test arm and wrist blood pressure monitors in lab conditions to find the best blood pressure monitors that offer accurate measurements, and the models that can't be relied on despite their hefty prices.
 Once you've used our expert reviews to find the best blood pressure monitor, the next step is to master using it.

 Keep scrolling for more details on blood pressure range and tips on how to prepare before taking a reading.

-When you use a blood pressure monitor to take your blood pressure, you are measuring the pressure of your blood against the walls of your arteries as your heart pumps it round your body.
+When you use a blood pressure monitor to take your blood pressure, you are measuring the pressure of your blood against the walls of your arteries as your heart pumps it around your body.

-So if your GP tells you that your blood pressure is '130 over 90', or 130/90mmHg, you have a systolic pressure of 130mmHg and a diastolic pressure of 90mmHg.
+If your GP tells you that your blood pressure is '130 over 90', or 130/90mmHg, you have a systolic pressure of 130mmHg and a diastolic pressure of 90mmHg.

 You are said to have high blood pressure (sometimes called hypertension) if separate readings consistently show your blood pressure to be 140/90mmHg or higher.
 If you have kidney disease, diabetes or another condition affecting your heart and circulation, your target blood pressure should be below 130/80mmHg.